-Sri Lanka’s best beaches has that to offer—and more!
-Historical sites.
+Sri Lanka’s best beaches have that to offer—and more!
 Snorkeling.
 Scuba diving.
 Deep sea fishing.
 Parasailing.
 There are so many wonderful things to do!

 1. Trincomalee and Nilaveli

-Trincomalee, a simple harbor town in Sri Lanka’s east coast, is probably the most romantic beach experience Sri Lanka has to offer.
+Trincomalee, a simple harbor town on Sri Lanka’s east coast, is probably the most romantic beach experience Sri Lanka has to offer.
 From its gorgeous beaches to delicious dining experiences Trincomalee is a dream holiday come true!!!

 Pigeon Island just few kilometers away from the Nilaveli beach provides a chance to experience a true desert island in the Indian Ocean.
 It is one of the only two declared national marine sanctuaries in Sri Lanka with other one in more crowded Hikkaduwa.
 Pigeon Island offers an excellent snorkeling experience with its colorful corals and marine species.

 Trincomalee is also one of the best places in the entire world for Blue Whale watching.
 Make sure you vist during May – October if you would love a close encounter with the giants of the planet.

 Kalkuda and Pasikuda doesn’t have the bright tourism light shining on it yet, and therefore, now is the time to beat the crowd and visit these quaint beach towns.

 From the shallow water that lets you walk deeper into the oceans than any other beach on the island to the breathtaking sunsets and endless stretch of beaches, Kalkuda and Pasikuda are the beach lounger’s vacation come true.